 Get connected with our team.Learn More

-I have 20 years of professional engineering experience, nine years specifically in energy, with a deep knowledge energy management, utility programs and rates, savings and cost analysis, and project implementation.
+I have 20 years of professional engineering experience, nine years specifically in energy, with a deep knowledge of project implementation, design due diligence, energy management, utility programs and rates, and savings and cost analysis.

 B.S. in Aerospace Engineering - University of Washington

 M.S. in Mechanical Engineering specializing in Controls and Dynamics - Santa Clara University

 M.S. in Mechanical Engineering specializing in Energy and Environment - University of Colorado